-Figure 94 Network Setting > Broadband > Add/Edit New WAN Interface (ADSL/VDSL over PTM or Ethernet-Bridge Mode)
+Figure 84 Network Setting > Broadband > Add/Edit New WAN Interface (ADSL/VDSL over PTM or Ethernet-Bridge Mode)

-Table 37 Network Setting > Broadband > Add/Edit New WAN Interface (ADSL/VDSL over PTM or Ethernet-Bridge Mode)
+Table 44 Network Setting > Broadband > Add/Edit New WAN Interface (ADSL/VDSL over PTM or Ethernet-Bridge Mode)

 LABEL DESCRIPTION General Click this switch to enable or disable the WAN interface.
 Name Enter a service name of this WAN interface.
-You can use up to 15 alphanumeric (0-9, a-z, A-Z) and special characters except ["], ['], ['], [<], [>], [^], [\$], [\$], [\$], [\$], [\$], [\$], [\$], [\$ Туре Select VDSL over PTM or ADSL/VDSL over PTM as the interface that you want to configure.
+You can use up to 15 alphanumeric (0-9, a-z, A-Z) and special characters except ["], ['], [<], [<], [>], [^], [\$], [], [&], or [;].
+Spaces are allowed. Туре Select VDSL over PTM or ADSL/VDSL over PTM as the interface that you want to configure.
 The Zyxel Device uses the VDSL technology for data transmission over the DSL port.
 Mode Select Bridge when your ISP provides you more than one IP address and you want the connected computers to get individual IP address from ISP's DHCP server directly.
 If you select Bridge , you cannot use routing functions, such as QoS, Firewall, DHCP server and NAT on traffic from the selected LAN port(s).
-VLAN Click this sv vitch to enable or disable VLAN on this WAN interface.
+VLAN Click this sw vitch to enable or disable VLAN on this WAN interface.
 802.1p IEEE 802.1p defines up to 8 separate traffic types by inserting a tag into a MAC-layer frame that contains bits to define class of service.
 Select the IEEE 802.1p priority level (from 0 to 7) to add to traffic through this connection.
 The greater the number, the higher the priority level.
 802.1q Enter the VLAN ID number (from 0 to 4094) for traffic through this connection.
 MTU MTU Enter the MTU (Maximum Transfer Unit) size for this traffic.
 Cancel Click Cancel to exit this screen without saving.
+Apply Click Apply to save your changes.